victornkpubre/victornkpubre/README.md

 ## I'm a Software Engineer with Programming, System Design and Ux Design Skills

 - 👨‍💻 I’m currently working as a full-stack engineer building and designing web and mobile applications.
-- 💪🏼 Software Development Stack in the order of increasing proficiency: Vue, Flutter, React, Node then Spring
+- 💪🏼 Software Development Stack in the order of increasing proficiency: Next, React, Flutter, Spring, Python then Node
-- 📚 I’m currently learning everything about AI and Trading😅
+- 📚 I’m currently learning everything about AI and Data Science😅
 - ⚡ Fun fact: I love dogs, coffee, stand-up comedy, music, soccer, mma and golf.

 ---